V-SaiGopi/React-Project/README.md

 Springboot:
 1. Run the springboot application make sure the port number is 8080.

-id & password for aplication login
+id & password for login

 id: admin
 password: Password@1